AksharaSBhat/From_Prompts_to_Motors_Man-in-the-Middle_Attacks_on_LLM-Enabled_Vacuum_Robots/README.md

 ## Configuration & Usage
 Follow these steps to set up and run the simulation.
 ### 1. Configure the "Robot" Client
-The robot script ( `query-gemini.py` ) requires a Google Gemini API key.
+The robot script (`client.py`) requires a Google Gemini API key.
-Set this key as an environment variable in your terminal:
+Set this key as an environment variable in your terminal (or in a `.env` file):
 `export GEMINI_API_KEY="YOUR_API_KEY_HERE"`
 You should the following line to you shell's run-commands file and restart the shell.
 `export GRPC_DEFAULT_SSL_ROOTS_FILE_PATH="/etc/ssl/certs/ca-certificates.crt"`